Toongabbie: European settlement

 The Emu and Prospect Gravel and Road Metal Company Limited opened a private railway line from Toongabbie to Prospect Quarry on 7 April 1902.
 Following the inability of the Government railway to supply rail wagons, trains stopped running on the line in 1945, however the rails remained in situ until the early 1960s.

 In 1908, what was probably the second scout group formed in Australia, 1st Toongabbie Scout Group was organised by Errol Knox (later knighted for his services to journalism).
 The first scout hall was a barn on his parents' property, "Montargis" in Binalong Road.
 Later, in 1934, the Group moved to its present location in Bungaree Road on donated land which had also once been part of the Knox landholdings.

-The first bank branch in Toongabbie, the Commonwealth Bank, opened in 1957 although bank agencies had operated in the area.

-Toongabbie was connected to electricity in the mid-1920s and to town gas and mains sewerage in the mid-1960s.
-The biggest increase in population occurred after World War II.
-A sizable area west of the shopping centre, which had previously been farmland and orchards, was subdivided into a housing development called "The Old Roman Estate"; several streets in the area have Roman names, including Marcia St, Lavinia St, Portia St, Lucretia Rd and Portico Parade.

 Since the 1990s, many detached homes have been demolished to make way for apartment blocks, especially around the main commercial area of Toongabbie.

 Old Toongabbie

 To the east of Binalong Road and Reynolds Street is the small suburb known as Old Toongabbie, which includes the sites of the original colonial settlement.
 In the 1990s, this area was reduced, with the part immediately north of Wentworthville, which is also known unofficially as the locality of Constitution Hill, being reclassified as Wentworthville.
 In 2006, Constitution Hill officially returned, but only as a small area between Bogalara Road and the Cumberland Highway.